Nurses’ association says new program won’t help with current shortage crisis - NewsBreak

 Nurses’ association says new program won’t help with current shortage crisis

-CHARLESTON, W.Va.
-(WOWK) – There is new information on the new program aimed at training more nurses in the Mountain State , causing the state’s largest nursing group to weigh in.
+CHARLESTON, WV (WOWK) – There is new information on the new program aimed at training more nurses in the Mountain State, causing the state’s largest nursing group to weigh in.

-The West Virginia Nurses Association said they think expanding education is great and needed.
-But they also said the program that was announced by Governor Jim Justice won’t do anything to solve the current crisis of understaffed hospitals.
+The West Virginia Nurses Association says they think expanding education is great and needed.
+But they also say the program that was announced yesterday by Governor Jim Justice won’t do anything to solve the current crisis of understaffed hospitals.

 “The three big things are that we tried to get CARES Act money, we could not get it.
-We were not asked to have any input at all on what we could do with the money, and now they’re saying that they’re working with the WVNA when we were not consulted in any way,” said Joyce Wilson, the President of WVNA.WV hospitals expected to be at full capacity over holidays
+We were not asked to have any input at all on what we could do with the money, and now they’re saying that they’re working with the WVNA when we were not consulted in any way,” said Joyce Wilson, the President of WVNA.TRENDING: West Virginia Governor calls Bette Midler a ‘New York Hollywood elite’

-Wilson said their organization previously asked for $200,000 to help pay nurses for time off when they contract COVID-19 and are out of sick time but were told funds were already allocated.
-She said the announcement of $48 million to expand education is great, but its not helping nurses already on the front lines.
+Wilson says their organization previously asked for $200,000 to help pay nurses for time off when they contract COVID-19 and are out of sick time but were told funds we’re already allocated.
+She says the announcement of $48 million to expand education is great, but its not helping nurses already on the front lines.

 “But that’s not going to help the situation right now.
 So we felt like we should’ve been asked and we also felt hurt that we had asked for CARES money to help nurses on the front line and we couldn’t get it,” added Wilson.

-Meanwhile, The West Virginia Hospital Association said the funds are critical for getting well-qualified nurses into the profession.
+Meanwhile, The West Virginia Hospital Association says the funds are critical for getting well-qualified nurses into the profession.

 “Opening opportunities for new students, scholarship programs, faculty, these are all great things that really attract more people to the profession,” said Jim Kaufman, the organization’s President and CEO.